ietf-wg-mops/draft-ietf-mops-streaming-opcons/draft-ietf-mops-streaming-opcons.md

 When HTTP/3 is encapsulated in QUIC, which is then encapsulated in UDP, streaming operators (and network operators) might see UDP traffic patterns that are similar to HTTP(S) over TCP.
 Since earlier versions of HTTP(S) rely on TCP, UDP ports may be blocked for any port numbers that are not commonly used, such as UDP 53 for DNS.
 Even when UDP ports are not blocked and HTTP/3 can flow, streaming operators (and network operators) may severely rate-limit this traffic because they do not expect to see legitimate high-bandwidth traffic such as streaming media over the UDP ports that HTTP/3 is using.

-As noted in {{hol-blocking}}, because TCP provides a reliable, in-order delivery service for applications, any packet loss for a TCP connection causes "head-of-line blocking", so that no TCP segments arriving after a packet is lost will be delivered to the receiving application until the lost packet is retransmitted, allowing in-order delivery to the application to continue.
+As noted in {{hol-blocking}}, because TCP provides a reliable, in-order delivery service for applications, any packet loss for a TCP connection causes "head-of-line blocking", so that no TCP segments arriving after a packet is lost will be delivered to the receiving application until a retransmission of the lost packet has been received, allowing in-order delivery to the application to continue.
 As described in {{RFC9000}}, QUIC connections can carry multiple streams, and when packet losses do occur, only the streams carried in the lost packet are delayed.

 A QUIC extension currently being specified ({{I-D.ietf-quic-datagram}}) adds the capability for "unreliable" delivery, similar to the service provided by UDP, but these datagrams are still subject to the QUIC connection's congestion controller, providing some transport-level congestion avoidance measures, which UDP does not.

-As noted in {{tcp-behavior}}, there is an increasing interest in transport protocol behaviors that respond to delay measurements, instead of responding to packet loss.
-These behaviors may deliver improved user experience, but in some cases have not responded to sustained packet loss, which exhausts available buffers along the end-to-end path that may affect other users sharing that path.
-The QUIC protocol provides a set of congestion control hooks that can be used for algorithm agility, and {{RFC9002}} defines a basic algorithm with transport behavior that is roughly similar to TCP NewReno {{RFC6582}}.
+As noted in {{tcp-behavior}}, there is an increasing interest in congestion control algorithms that respond to delay measurements, instead of responding to packet loss.
+These algorithms may deliver improved user experience, but in some cases have not responded to sustained packet loss, which exhausts available buffers along the end-to-end path that may affect other users sharing that path.
+The QUIC protocol provides a set of congestion control hooks that can be used for algorithm agility, and {{RFC9002}} defines a basic congestion control algorithm that is roughly similar to TCP NewReno {{RFC6582}}.
 However, QUIC senders can and do unilaterally choose to use different algorithms such as loss-based CUBIC {{RFC8312}}, delay-based COPA or BBR, or even something completely different.

 The Internet community does have experience with deploying new congestion controllers without melting the Internet.
 As noted in {{RFC8312}}, both the CUBIC congestion controller and its predecessor BIC have significantly different behavior from Reno-style congestion controllers such as TCP NewReno {{RFC6582}}, but both CUBIC and BIC were added to the Linux kernel in order to allow experimentation and analysis, and both were then selected as the default TCP congestion controllers in Linux, and both were deployed globally.